Article Information Updated April 2025.

 Understanding the Importance of Optimization

-Amazon differentiates itself from other search platforms through its obsession with ‘user intent’ and how it adjusts its algorithm to fit the audience's need.
-Rather than casting a large net to capture anything related to the query, Amazon focuses on products, benefits, and features to find very specific items that the customer is ready to buy.
+Amazon’s algorithm works to accomplish one thing – to find, rank, and return the most relevant product listings for a search query.
+Amazon differentiates itself from other search platforms through its obsession with ‘user intent’ and how it adjusts its algorithm to fit the audience's needs.
+Rather than casting a large net to capture anything related to the query, Amazon focuses on products, benefits, and features to find specific items that the customer is ready to buy.

-The Amazon A9 algorithm focuses on two areas: performance and relevance.
-This means that a product with strong sales history will rank higher.
+The Amazon algorithm focuses on two areas: performance and relevance.
+This means that a product with a strong sales history will rank higher.
 In the same manner, a product listing incorporating appropriate keywords and expansive content will also appear higher on the SERPs.

-A great example of the role this content piece plays in the overall ranking and performance of products is Amazon’s premium A+ content.
+A notable example of the role this content piece plays in the overall ranking and performance of products is Amazon’s premium A+ content.
 Pushing premium content can positively impact sales velocity.
 According to Amazon, this results in over a 5% increase in sales due to increased traffic and conversion.

 Here are other, more detailed, factors that Amazon takes into consideration: